Snbig/RPC-Racer/README.md

 This attack will succeed only if the Storage Service is turned off.
 To execute the tool before this service is launched, the parameter `/register` should be specified for RPC-Racer.
 It will make the tool create a scheduled task that will start when the current user logs on.
 After the machine reboots and the user logs on again, RPC-Racer will be executed automatically with the IP address specified upon registration.

+Additional technical information is available on the [SafeBreach blog](https://www.safebreach.com/blog/you-snooze-you-lose-winning-rpc-endpoints/)

 Presented at DEF CON 33 - [You snooze you lose: RPC-Racer winning RPC endpoints against services](https://defcon.org/html/defcon-33/dc-33-speakers.html#content_60313)

 ## Usage